 Open Forum, 2012, mixed-media installation (detail), ‘Rise Early, Be Industrious’, Arnolfini, Bristol

 Open Forum, 2012, mixed-media installation

 Open Forum is a re-creation of a 1970s style TV studio, complete with stage, audience ‘conversation pit’, television monitors and a world map.
 The installation contains archive material related to experimental art education in the UK, focusing on The Open University’s interdisciplinary Art and Environment course.
 Running from 1976 until 1985, the influential course’s chief agenda was to rethink the relation between art and society.
-The Open University (OU) itself was founded in 1969, with the aim of expanding higher education to working adults who had not previously had the opportunity to study at that level.
-For this reason, many of the students were from working-class backgrounds or were women who had previously missed out on education due to child care responsibilities.
 Courses were offered for home study without entry requirements, and lectures were broadcast on BBC television and radio.

+Open Forum, 2012, mixed-media installation (detail), ‘Rise Early, Be Industrious’, Arnolfini, Bristol